auth0-samples/auth0-elixir-single-page-app/README.md

 Set up a Database connection, and optionally social connections.
 For example, test against Auth0 DB Connection and Google Social Auth.

-Note: Ordinarily, Phoenix apps by defualt use port 3000.
+Note: Phoenix apps by default use port 4000.
 This sample uses port 3000 - see `config/dev.exs`

 ### Locally